mindspore-ai/docs/docs/mindarmour/docs/source_en/test_model_security_membership_inference.md

-from mindspore.common import initializer as init from mindspore.common.initializer import initializer import mindspore.dataset as ds import mindspore.dataset.transforms.c_transforms as C import mindspore.dataset.vision.c_transforms as vision from mindarmour import MembershipInference from mindarmour.utils import LogUtil
+from mindspore.common import initializer as init from mindspore.common.initializer import initializer import mindspore.dataset as ds import mindspore.dataset.transforms as C import mindspore.dataset.vision as vision from mindarmour import MembershipInference from mindarmour.utils import LogUtil